linkblaine/active_csv/README.md

 ## Usage

 To implement ActiveCSV you will need to add CSV file named the same format as you would a database to the data folder.
-In our example I used the name soft_goods.csv and brands.csv.
+In our example, I used the name soft_goods.csv and brands.csv.
 This file should have a header row that mirrors the attributes you want to add to your class.

 **soft_good.csv**
 ```csv